Babies don’t come with a manual. At least they should have a warning label on their little hospital cap for the new parent:

 - something you desire

 - something you are grateful for

-This is a mixed gratitude-mindfulness exercise that take 45 seconds a day.
+This is a mixed gratitude-mindfulness exercise that takes 45 seconds a day.
 Why is it mindfulness?
 Because mindfulness is about noticing where you are here-and-now.
 If you are proud of something, it happened in the past.
 If you desire something, it is coming in the future.
 What you are grateful for exists right now.
 So it’s like you stretched your mind back, then into the future, and then centered yourself in the here-and-now.

 Advanced level: do the Brag-Desire-Gratitude exercise when you wake up each morning.
 It will set the tone for the day.

 The good news is that you can reduce your stress without some big wholesale lifestyle change.
 This is like a diet where you don’t have to give up eating bread.
 You can still be a part of the world.

 You just need to add something.
 You don’t need to subtract or starve yourself.